LivePersonInc/knowledge-center-archive/pages/documents/Agent and manager workspace/manager tools for messaging/EnhancedManagerWorkspace/new-agent-manager-experience.md

 **Existing view:** In the Open Connections tab, managers can scroll through active conversations and view the transcripts updating in real time.

-**New view:** The conversations displayed in the conversation widget within the new manager workspace as well as the conversations displayed in the All Connections list are in near-real time.
+**New view:** The conversations displayed in the conversation widget within the new manager workspace as well as the conversations displayed in the All Conversations list are in near-real time.

 Once you click on a conversation to view its transcript, this detailed view will appear in real time.
 If you have been assigned a conversation, or joined a conversation it will appear in your personal My Connections list, which also displays conversations in real time.

 #### Opening transcripts without affecting the auto-close time

 Up until today, when a manager viewed a conversation, it would open the conversation and affect the auto-close time.
-To work around this, managers would go to All Connections and use only the preview to view the conversation.
-In the new view of All Connections this problem has been eliminated.
+To work around this, managers would go to All Conversations and use only the preview to view the conversation.
+In the new view of All Conversations this problem has been eliminated.
 Managers can now freely view and preview conversations without affecting the auto-close time.

 {: .notice}
 **Please note:** The above update only applies to managers using the new manager workspace **with the enhanced agent workspace also enabled**.
 Drilling down into a conversation from the new manager workspace **without** the enhanced agent workspace enabled will cause it to reset the auto-close time of the conversation.
-In order to avoid this, you will need to use the preview functionality from the All Connections list as was done previously.
+In order to avoid this, you will need to use the preview functionality from the All Conversations list as was done previously.

 ### Opening multiple conversations concurrently